 “The afternoon knows what the morning never suspected” – Robert Frost

-It’s a fascinating time for women my age.
+It’s an exciting time for women my age.
 Even though our society is ridiculously youth-obsessed and gender inequality still exists, life is full of promise.
 We have so many options our mothers and grandmothers never imagined.

 In my own quiet way, I’ve become stronger and more fulfilled than I ever could have been in my insecure younger days.
-And I’m on a mission to make the second half of my life more joyous and meaningful than the first.
+And I’m making the second half of my life more joyous and meaningful than the first.